 - Prior learning credits will be recorded with an “S” grade.

-- A non-refundable fee of $255 per course must be paid for course challenge assessments.
+- A non-refundable fee per credit must be paid for prior learning assessments.

-- Additional information regarding these restrictions can also be found in our catalog in section B: Degree and Certificate Requirements.
+- Additional information regarding these restrictions can also be found in our catalog.

 Clark College grants non-traditional credit for completion of the College Board's Advanced Placement (AP) examinations.
 AP is a cooperative educational endeavor between secondary schools and colleges and universities.
 The program provides motivated high school students with the opportunity to take college-level courses in a high school setting.
 AP courses are taught by high school teachers, following course guidelines developed and published by the College Board.
 Students who participate in the program gain college-level skills and also earn college credit.
 For the list of AP examinations and their direct equivalencies, please visit the Advanced Placement page.